-Golf enthusiasts can also find a variety of Arizona retirement communities in the area which have their own on-site golf courses, such as SaddleBrooke by Robson Communities or Sun City Oro Valley by Del Webb.
-Beyond golf, these resort-style communities offer luxurious homes, spectacular grounds and spacious clubhouses with a wide line-up of exciting amenities and activities.
+Golf enthusiasts can also find a variety of Arizona retirement communities in the area that have their own on-site golf courses, such as SaddleBrooke by Robson Communities or Sun City Oro Valley by Del Webb.
+Beyond golf, these resort-style communities offer luxurious homes, spectacular grounds, and spacious clubhouses with a wide line-up of exciting amenities and activities.

 Active adults who decide to call Tucson home will have their pick of many diverse age-restricted communities.
-Besides large golf communities like SaddleBrooke Ranch, Heritage Highlands at Dove Mountain and those mentioned above, homebuyers can find both mid-sized developments and more intimate neighborhoods.
+Besides large golf communities like SaddleBrooke Ranch and those mentioned above, homebuyers can find both mid-sized developments and more intimate neighborhoods.
 Several Arizona retirement communities, such as La Cholla Hills or Vistoso Village, have less than 500 homes, yet still offer a fabulous location and appealing amenities.

-Whether you are planning an Arizona visit or considering retirement locations, Tucson has many benefits which make it a prime active adult destination.
+Whether you are planning an Arizona visit or considering retirement locations, Tucson has many benefits that make it a prime active adult destination.